Yoochang-Kim/Efficient-Pathfinding-in-Flooded-Situation/README.md

 ## Features
 - Simulates a city map with impassable buildings and walls, and navigable water and roads.
 - Uses two pathfinding algorithms, each producing different results and efficiencies.
+- The robot can move up, down, left, or right, but not diagonally.
 - Configurable map dimensions (recommended to keep under 20x20).

 ## Pathfinding Results